rob-myers/rob-myers.github.io/docs/plan.md

 - Auto pause on start/resume another `Stage`

+- Fix multiline command launched from intermediate line
+- Replace `stage.block` by `stage.walls`
+  > Originally was going to have low/medium walls too
 - Review and clean `Brush` code
-- Fix multiline command launched from intermediate line
-- Start writing post / decide on blog format
+- Programmatically defined `Select` UI?
+  > e.g. saved polygon templates, blender imports, shortcuts

 - Replace `defs` by `declare` (handle special mvdan-sh parsing)
 - `ps -s` shows full process src
 - How do `key` and `poll` work; can they be simplified?
 - Make a blender model and import it